tychonievich/cs3330-s2022/markdown/vmemparse.md

 ## Getting a file name from the command line {#startercode}

 You'll write a program that accepts a filename as a command line argument.
-Command line argument parsing is not the point of this assignment, so we give that code below:
+Command line argument parsing is not the point of this assignment, so we give that code in the [starter file](files/vmemparse.c).

+<details><summary>The argument parsing code</sumamry>
 ```c
 #include <stdio.h>
 #include <string.h>